BloomTech-Labs/artificial-artist-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/artificial-artist-fe) for details on the fronend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+See [Datascience Documentation](https://github.com/Lambda-School-Labs/artificial-artist-ds) for details on the datascience part of our project